My Meeting with a Group of Russian Analysts: Response to Some Criticism

 Jean Renoir, La règle du jeu

-The editor of the European Journal of Psychoanalysis kindly asks me to respond to my friend Claude Schauder’s comment on a report I published about a conversation between myself and Russian colleagues about the war (and not “special operation”!) in Ukraine. [https://www.journal-psychoanalysis.eu/psychoanalysis-in-the-war-a-debate-with-russian-colleagues/]
+The editor of The European Journal of Psychoanalysis kindly asks me to respond to my friend Claude Schauder’s comment on a report I published about a conversation between myself and Russian colleagues about the war (and not “special operation”!) in Ukraine. [https://www.journal-psychoanalysis.eu/articles/my-meeting-with-a-group-of-russian-analysts-response-to-some-criticism/]

 Schauder expressed an opinion that other analysts have also taken up against my decision to suspend my collaboration with these colleagues (but I must also say that many other analysts – notably Russians – have expressed their approval to me: in my place they would have behaved in the same way).
 Some reactions were even offensive, one of them called me “Benvenutler”, imitation of “Putler”, the pseudonym used by Russian friends in their e-mail exchanges to escape cyber surveillance.